Introduction: MIDI Pod-Pal

 Step 2: Features/behavior:

 Foot switches labelled "A" through "D" select the 4 presets within a bank.
 The other 2 foot switches increase and decrease the Bank number.
-When changing banks, the last used preset button's corresponding LED flashes until you either select a preset on the new bank, or return to the original bank.
+When changing banks, the last used preset button's corresponding LED illuminates with the alternate color until you either select a preset on the new bank, or return to the original bank.

 2 momentary toggle switches allow user to assign MIDI channel and continuous controller (CC) numbers.
 Only CC 1, 2, 4 and 7 can be selected (setup in the Arduino code, but can be expanded) but they are the most commonly used ones.
 There are 9 banks on the POD 2.0, the controller accesses all 9 but also include a special bank 10.
 10-A toggles the tuner on and off, 10-B selects wah mode for the pedal.
 Either 10-C or10-D will turn off wah and revert back to the user assigned CC number.